-- 37. CPS 511 requires entities to align remuneration with performance and risk, and incorporate risk management into the design of variable remuneration arrangements.
-This includes the effective management of both financial and non-financial risks, sustainable performance and long-term soundness, the prevention and mitigation of conduct risk, and for an RSE licensee the best interests of beneficiaries. - 38.
+- 41. CPS 511 requires entities to align remuneration with performance and risk, and incorporate risk management into the design of variable remuneration arrangements.
+This includes the effective management of both financial and non-financial risks, sustainable performance and long-term soundness, the prevention and mitigation of conduct risk, and for an RSE licensee, the best financial interests of beneficiaries. - 42.
 In the design of remuneration arrangements, a prudent entity would carefully consider the balance between fixed and variable remuneration, to ensure there are appropriate incentives for performance and risk management.
-Entities may decide not to offer variable remuneration, if this does not support their objectives or business model. - 39.
+Entities may decide not to offer variable remuneration, if this does not support their objectives or business model. - 43.
 The form of variable remuneration is also important.
 A prudent entity would consider the appropriate mix between cash, benefits and equity, in line with its overall remuneration objectives.
-For example, a higher proportion of equity-based variable remuneration, compared to cash, may support more prudent long-term decision making. - 40.
-Table 2 below sets out common forms of variable remuneration, including more complex arrangements that APRA expects would be avoided or tightly controlled.°
+For example, the use of equity-based variable remuneration can reinforce incentives for prudent long-term decision making. - 44.
+Under CPS 511, variable remuneration is defined as the amount of a person's total remuneration that is conditional on objectives, which include performance criteria, service requirements or the passage of time.
+Table 2 below sets out common forms of remuneration, which may meet the definition of variable remuneration under CPS 511.
+APRA expects that more complex remuneration arrangements would be subject to more rigorous oversight and risk controls.